Shingles

 - Keep the rash covered

-There’s no cure for shingles, but there are ways to reduce your chances of getting it in the first place.
-There are also medications that can reduce the severity of symptoms if you do get sick.
+There isn’t a cure for shingles, but there are ways to reduce chances of getting it.* There are also medications that can reduce the severity of symptoms if someone does get sick.

-Talk to a MinuteClinic® provider about the shingles vaccine (Shingrix) to see if it is right for you.
-If you are 60 years of age or older, getting the shingles vaccine can help to prevent an outbreak of the disease.
-Sometimes, the shingles vaccine is given to younger people who are at high risk of getting shingles.
+The vaccine is recommended for people over 50 years old.* Sometimes, the shingles vaccine is given to younger people who are at high risk of getting shingles.

-If you get shingles, do not delay treatment.
-The sooner you get treatment and take an anti-viral medication, the quicker you will feel better and the less severe your symptoms will likely be.
+If someone gets shingles, do not delay treatment.
+The sooner they start on an antiviral medication, the less severe the symptoms will be.*

 IMPORTANT!
 PLEASE READ: This material is for reference only and should not be used to determine treatment for specific medical conditions.
 Please visit a health care provider for evaluation, diagnosis and treatment of any symptoms you may be experiencing.
 If you're experiencing a medical emergency, please dial 911 or visit your local emergency department.